 So, the fiction is that Elliot ONLY has access to the HashiCorp Vault secret store in his Company’s SecOps Account.
 The fact is that his Effective Permissions show us that he has access to confidential information in his Company’s Production Account.

-At that point if you are thinking, “Wow, that was confusing and not good at the same time !!”.
+At that point if you are thinking, “Wow, that was confusing and not good at the same time!!”
 You are 100% correct.
-This is exactly why if you truly want to secure your Public Cloud environments you need to know your Effective Permissions.
-Without knowing what your Identities can access, like Confidential data, and what they can do, such as assume privileged roles, you have a ticking time bomb in your cloud just waiting for someone to take advantage of.
+This is exactly why, without knowing what your Identities can access, like Confidential data, and what they can do, such as assume privileged roles, you have a ticking time bomb in your cloud just waiting for someone to take advantage of.

 That’s a good question and the answer is one you might not like.
 It’s difficult and requires thorough examination of your Identities.
 You need to map out each permission path to determine what they can do and/or what they have access to.
 But it doesn't end there.
 Things in the cloud are moving quickly and constantly changing.
 This also applies to your Identities effective permissions.
 So once you are done mapping off of that, you then need to keep monitoring things to determine if a change in your environment also changes your effective permissions.
 If you can do this, then someone needs to take actions to remediate the issue before it becomes a major problem.
 This could be you, it could be another operational or security team, or even the person that invoked the changes, like a developer.